||The Hong Kong Radio Control Soaring Society

 If the model has not entered the speed course (i.e. first crossing of Base A in the direction of Base B) within the thirty (30) seconds,

-the flight time will commence the moment the thirty (30) seconds expire.
-If the model has not entered the speed course within the thirty (30) seconds,
+the scored flight will commence at the moment the thirty (30) seconds expire.
+If the model has not entered the speed course within the

-this is to be announced by the judges.
+thirty (30) seconds, this is to be announced by the contest director.

 5.8.9.
 The Speed Course:

 Base A is the official starting plane.
-At Base A and Base B, an Official announces the passing of the model (i.e. any part of the model aircraft)
+At Base A and Base B, an Official announces the passing of any part of the intact model in flight

 with a sound signal when the model is flying out of the speed course.
-Furthermore, in the case of Base A, a signal announces the first time the model is
+Furthermore, a signal announces the first time the model is crossing

 The sighting device used for judging the turns must be placed in a safe position.